ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ### Aggregate Initialization {#agg-init}

-The leader begins aggregation by choosing a set of candidate reports that is subject to the following restrictions:

-* Each report in the set MUST pertain to the same PPM task.
+The leader begins aggregation by choosing a set of candidate reports that pertain to the same PPM task.
-* It is an error to allow a report to be replayed.
-If the leader has already aggregated a report, but the report does not pertain to a batch that has been collected, then the report MUST be excluded.
-* It is an error to include a new report in a batch that has already been collected.
-  If the report pertains to a batch that has been collected, but the leader has not yet aggregated the report, then it MUST be excluded.

 After choosing the set of candidates, the leader begins aggregation by splitting each report into "report shares", one for each aggregator.
 The leader and helpers then run the aggregate initialization flow to accomplish two tasks:

 1. Recover and determine which input report shares are invalid.
 1. For each valid report share, initialize the VDAF preparation process.